 Parker is a 1971 graduate of Detroit's Northwestern High School.
 He was raised in the Dexter-Davison neighborhood on its West Side.

-In 1973, he was a sideman in Barry White's The Love Unlimited Orchestra, before creating Raydio, an R&B group, in 1977, with Vincent Bohnam, Jerry Knight, and Arnell Carmichael.
+In 1973, he became a sideman in Barry White's The Love Unlimited Orchestra, before creating Raydio, an R&B group, in 1977, with Vincent Bohnam, Jerry Knight, and Arnell Carmichael.
 Parker appeared briefly in the 1974 film Uptown Saturday Night as a guitar player in the church picnic scene.
 Parker also wrote songs and did session work for The Carpenters, Rufus and Chaka Khan, Aretha Franklin, Stevie Wonder (an association which prompted a permanent move to Los Angeles), Deniece Williams, Jean-Luc Ponty, Leon Haywood, Temptations, The Spinners, Boz Scaggs, David Foster, Rhythm Heritage, Gladys Knight and the Pips, The Honey Cone, Herbie Hancock, Tina Turner, and Diana Ross.
-According to TVOne's UNSUNG documentary, Ray Parker, Jr. originally wrote the number one dance single "You Make Me Feel Like Dancing" by British popular artist Leo Sayer.
-But, Ray was never given credit as promised.
+According to TVOne's UNSUNG documentary, Ray Parker, Jr. originally wrote the number one dance single "You Make Me Feel Like Dancing" by British musician Leo Sayer.
+However, Ray was never given credit as promised.

-Parker endorses and plays Merida Guitars.
+Parker endorses and plays Mérida Guitars.

 Raydio scored their first big hit, "Jack and Jill", from their self-titled album in 1978 with Arista Records.
-The song reached #8 on the Billboard Hot 100 chart, earning a million-selling Gold single in the process.
+The song reached #8 on the Billboard Hot 100 chart, earning a million-selling gold single in the process.

-During the 1980s, Ray Parker Jr. and Raydio had two Top 40 hits ("Two Places at the Same Time" - #30 in 1980 and "That Old Song" - #21 in 1981) and their last and biggest hit "A Woman Needs Love (Just Like You Do)", released in 1981, went to #4 on the Billboard Hot 100 Charts, and #1 on the R&B Charts for two weeks in 1981.
+During the 1980s, Ray Parker Jr. and Raydio had two Top 40 hits ("Two Places at the Same Time" - #30 in 1980 and "That Old Song" - #21 in 1981) and their last and biggest hit, "A Woman Needs Love (Just Like You Do)", released in 1981, went to #4 on the Billboard Hot 100 Charts and to #1 on the R&B Charts for two weeks in 1981.